- Venture Ready

 Companies must meet certain criteria to participate in the Arizona Innovation Challenge.
-Judges will screen each application to ensure all qualifications are met.
-If not met, applications will be removed from the competition, and the companies will not likely be notified until the end of the First Round of judging:
+Judges will screen each application to ensure all qualifications are met and all materials submitted through the proper format.
+If not met, applications will be removed from the competition, and notifications will not be made until the end of the first round.

 - Advanced Materials